lumapps/lumapps-extensions-templates/docs/playground/structure.md

 ### Quick actions
-In the quick actions section you can set a user language to test the translation of your extension, and switch to Darl theme to check the render of your extension content composant.
+In the quick actions section you can set a user language to test the translation of your extension, and switch to Dark theme to check the render of your extension content composant.
-## 3. The Playground settigns
+## 3. The Playground settings
 Here you can configure the extension playground.

 ### Lumapps context
 In the playground settings dialog you can set some contextual data.
-The LumApps usert token can be set here and used by your extension.
-You may need to set also the HTTP origin in order to definie on which site your token is valid.
+The LumApps user token can be set here and used by your extension.
+You may need to set also the HTTP origin in order to define on which site your token is valid.
 If your extension need to content ID on which it's used, you can emulate it with the setting.